anushkaraina/PROJECT-edu-resources-/README.md

 # PROJECT-edu-resources-
 ## 🔍 Project Overview

+## 📘 EduResources Hub

-**EduResources Hub** is a simple web project built with HTML, CSS, and JavaScript.
-It showcases a collection of useful websites for learning coding, JavaScript, and databases.
+**EduResources Hub** is a responsive web application built using **HTML**, **CSS**, and **JavaScript**, designed to serve as a curated portal for essential learning platforms.
+It features categorized links for coding, JavaScript, and database tutorials, along with a built-in **dark mode toggle** for enhanced user experience.

-The project includes a dark mode toggle and uses only basic web technologies — no frameworks or libraries.
+This project demonstrates foundational frontend development skills including semantic HTML structuring, modular CSS styling, and interactive JavaScript functionality — making it a clean, beginner-friendly example of a single-page application.

+---